 Financials Sector Risk.
-To the extent the Portfolio invests in securities and other obligations of issuers in the financials sector, the Portfolio will be vulnerable to events affecting companies in the financials industry.
-Examples of risks affecting the financials sector include changes in governmental regulation, issues relating to the availability and cost of capital, changes in interest rates and/or monetary policy, and price competition.
+The Portfolio is vulnerable to events affecting companies in the financials sector.
+Examples of risks affecting the financials sector include changes in governmental regulation, issues relating to the availability and cost of capital, changes in interest rates and/or monetary policy, bank failures and price competition.
 In addition, financials companies are often more highly leveraged than other companies, making them inherently riskier.
-As of October 31, 2022, the Portfolio had 38.1% of net assets invested in the financials sector.
+As of October 31, 2024, the Portfolio had 37.5% of net assets invested in the financials sector.

 Depositary Receipts Risk.
 American Depositary Receipts ("ADRs") as well as other forms of depositary receipts, including European Depositary Receipts ("EDRs") and Global Depositary Receipts ("GDRs"), are certificates evidencing ownership of shares of a foreign issuer.
 These certificates are issued by depository banks and generally trade on an established market in the United States or elsewhere.
 The underlying shares are held in trust by a custodian bank or similar financial institution in the issuer's home country.
 ADRs, EDRs and GDRs are alternatives to directly purchasing the underlying foreign securities in their national markets.
 However, ADRs, EDRs, and GDRs are subject to many of the risks associated with investing directly in foreign securities, including foreign exchange risk and the political, economic, and social risks of the underlying issuer's country.
-Portfolio Performance The following bar chart shows how the investment results of the Portfolio's Institutional Class shares have varied from year to year.
-The table that follows shows how the average annual total returns of the Portfolio's Institutional Class shares compare with a broad measure of market performance.
-Together, these provide an indication of the risks of investing in the Portfolio.
-How the Institutional Class shares of the Portfolio have performed in the past (before and after taxes) is not necessarily an indication of how they will perform in the future.
-Updated Portfolio performance information is available at www.hardingloevnerfunds.com or by calling (877) 435-8105.
-Frontier Emerging Markets Portfolio - Institutional Class